THURINGIA ENGINEERING CENTER

 The Thuringia Engineering Center is aimed at attracting new orders and developing innovation projects on construction, reconstruction and technical re-equipment of basic and secondary production processes at Russian industrial enterprises; developing and introducing innovative technologies and progressive facilities for their implementation at industrial enterprises; technical consulting, technological transfer, export/ import of products and services between Russia and Thuringia; searching for technological and economic partners for implementing joint Russian and German projects.

 The German-Russian Institute for Advanced Technologies plays an important part in this close interaction process by enhancing a training process and further professional development of Russian specialists in the field of new technologies used at modern industrial enterprises.

 GRIAT Master students are actively involved in collaborative projects of the Center.
 Their master students’ topics are connected to the relevant, real problems of the industry.
 In order to achieve that, several things need to be considered.
-First of all, it necessary to receive a full range of issues, problems that the industry is trying to solve at the moment and the foreseeable future.
+First of all, it is necessary to receive a full range of issues, problems that the industry is trying to solve at the moment and in the foreseeable future.
 Then these issues need to be matched with the expertise, knowledge and the skills of GRIAT professors.
-The second stage is for GRIAT students’ advisors to formulate potential master’s thesis topics which, one the one hand, reflect the needs of the industry, on the other hand, meet master’s thesis requirements – to solve real scientific problems in limited amount of time, propose innovative solution or approach to the problem etc. This process has been launched and a lot of information from the industry and faculty has already been compiled.
+The second stage is for GRIAT students’ advisors to formulate potential master’s thesis topics which, on the one hand, reflect the needs of the industry, on the other hand, meet master’s thesis requirements – to solve real scientific problems in limited amount of time, propose innovative solution or approach to the problem etc. This process has been launched and a lot of information from the industry and faculty has already been compiled.
 Nowadays the biggest challenge is to narrow down all the specific research-oriented masters’ thesis topics which is the task for GRIAT administration and Russian and German faculty.
 The engineering center takes an active part in preparing new technological programs for Russian specialists at the GRIAT.